life-itself/web3/claims/can-solve-public-goods-problem.md

 Public goods provision falls pretty drastically short of where most of us would it like to be.
 This is true at the national/domestic level (how many of us have lamented potholes in our roads?) and is particularly damning at the international level e.g. around climate action (we can consider an unpolluted climate a global public good).[^2]

-### P2: Web3 can raise significant revenue for addressing public goods
+### P2: Web3 can raise enough revenue to meaningfully address the public goods problem

 Web3 can address the revenue raising problem by creating voluntary incentive mechanisms for the funding of public goods rooted in the free market.
 Web3 can facilitate people contributing to public goods provision not because they’ve been forced to by the state, but because doing so is a good investment opportunity.
 Certain blockchain-based projects have managed to align public and private incentives, and have thus created an innovative solution to the public goods problem.